lorenzodeveloper/CyberDindarolo/README.md

 ## OpenAPI 3.0.0 description:

-- <a href="https://petstore.swagger.io/?url=https://raw.githubusercontent.com/lorenzodeveloper/CyberDindarolo/master/openapi-schema.yaml">OpenAPI Swagger</a>
+- <a href="https://petstore.swagger.io/?ul=https://raw.githubusercontent.com/lorenzodeveloper/CyberDindarolo/master/openapi-schema.yaml">OpenAPI Swagger **DRAFT**</a>
 *(HTTP_4XX error codes are not reported)*

-*It could be tested only in a local environment as I did not allowed CORS requests.*
+*It could be tested only in a local environment as I haven't allowed CORS requests.*

 ## Author
 - Lorenzo Fiorani